 Fly – You can fly from Toronto (Pearson International) or Buffalo, New York airport with taxis, shuttle buses and train services available from both airports, making the trip to the falls quick and easy.
 Flights from NYC take approx. 45 minutes and starting prices begin around $60.

 For both visits, we have flown into Buffalo Airport, the first time taking the Express Bus 210 that operates between May – September.
 These only run 7 times a day and we were lucky to catch one just after exiting the airport.
 You can also catch the 204 bus to Buffalo Downtown then change to bus 40, schedules found here.
+There is also plenty of attractions and restaurants to spend at least 48 hours in Buffalo City if you want to explore more than just the falls.

 A friend of ours who recently travelled to Niagara Falls mentioned hotel shuttle buses to the left of the airport as you exit, which took her to the hotels near Rainbow Bridge.
 On our second trip, we went for a taxi as we had big suitcases and were very tired from an early flight.
 This second trip meant we had to take a taxi to Rainbow Bridge, costing us $70.
 From here, we walked across the bridge and then took the short 8-minute walk to our hotel; Days Inn near the falls.